As coronavirus cases are increasing, the demand for disinfection services is also increasing.

 Ajinkya further explained, “PadCare Labs is planning to launch the core sanitary napkin disposal and recycling within the next three months.
 We are planning to sell 50+ units with the next 12 months which can provide sustainable hygiene and sanitation to a minimum of 200,000 women and 100+ waste pickers.
 We have received pre-order from the Maharashtra government and other corporate industries for our units.”

-Apart from PadCare, there are many other startups too are coming forward with UV technology for disinfecting surfaces.
+Apart from PadCare, there are many other startups too that provide waste management services, are coming forward with UV technology for disinfecting surfaces.
 For example, Log 9 Materials Pvt.
 Ltd is a nanotechnology startup based in Bengaluru has developed CoronaOven for disinfecting e-commerce packages, grocery items, milk packets, wallets, electronic gadgets, masks, and gloves.
 UV-C light used in the product disinfects within 10 minutes.

 Another example is the Green Grapes Device which is based in Delhi.
 It has a UV Sterilisation Box for the disinfection of small-sized daily use items such as cell phones, keys, watches, rings, and masks.